-Martine Rothblatt, Ph.D, MBA, J.D. is one of the most exciting and innovative voices in the worlds of business, technology, and medicine.
-After graduating from UCLA with a law and MBA degree, Rothblatt served as President & CEO of Dr. Gerard K. O’Neill’s satellite navigation company, Geostar.
+Martine Rothblatt, Ph.D., MBA, J.D. is one of the most exciting and innovative voices in the world of business, technology, and medicine.
+She was named by Forbes as one of the “100 Greatest Living Business Minds of the past 100 years” and one of America’s Self-Made Women of 2019.
+After graduating from UCLA with a law and MBA degree, Martine served as President & CEO of Dr. Gerard K. O’Neill’s satellite navigation company, Geostar.
 The satellite system she launched in 1986 continues to operate today, providing service to certain government agencies.
 She also created Sirius Satellite Radio in 1990, serving as its Chairman and CEO.

 Martine’s public service activities include representing the radio astronomy community in its efforts to secure quiet frequency bands for astrophysical research, developing improved medical ethics for transgender health service providers, and leading the International Bar Association’s effort to provide the United Nations with a Human Genome Treaty.
 She is also the author of numerous books on communications, bioethics, politics, and transgenderism.Download Bio